Two lonely housewives find love in this vintage lesbian exploitation drama!

 “An extraordinary lesbian love story from 1975.” – Quest, Wisconsin Gay News

-PLEASE NOTE: This digital transfer has been mastered from a rare 35mm archival print.
+PLEASE NOTE: This film has been mastered from a rare 35mm archival print.
 The film is complete and unedited, but in poor condition after years of wear and tear.
 The original 35mm print of this film has been donated to Outfest’s Legacy Project at UCLA Film & Television Archive, the pioneering program for LGBT film preservation.